Jouke Kleerebezem’s Notes Quotes Provocations & Other Fair Use 101

 The more I surf, the more I surf?
 Well, to surf and to think have at least one common effect.

 Most of the answers that I read speak of changes in what is thought (about), or obviously, how thoughts are now tested against or built up on the thoughts of others.
 The Internet delivers endless data and connects us to those who, like ourselves, construct and contextualize information.
-Many contributions in one way or another regret the older thought accompanying and provoking and connecting data centers like libraries.
-But sure, that’s not all there is.
+Many contributions in one way or another regret the older thought accompanying and provoking and connecting data centres like libraries.
+But sure, thats not all there is.
 Since I slept during that long flight (and wandered off a couple of hours in Hong Kong) the book is now reopened on my Amsterdam table.
-Delving into it a little more I will keep posting bits to NQP, for its ‘Quotes’ department.
+Delving into it a little more I will keep posting bits to NQP, for its Quotes department.

 (Raqs Media Collective, New Delhi: Artists, Media Practitioners, Curators, Editors and Catalysts of Cultural Processes)